-- 5.2.1 Process for non-tenure-track faculty - 5.2.1.1 A performance review consists of the candidate's short self-study report, supporting materials and a meeting with a three-person panel of the Faculty Review Committee.
-The candidate should provide three (3) hard copies of this report, one for each member of the FRC panel.
-The candidate will provide a copy to the Department Chair or Program Coordinator.
-In addition, please provide electronically in a single file, a copy of your statement, CV and any other available documentation to the Dean of the College's Office. - Each Department Chair or Program Coordinator is expected to produce a brief report and commentary for the Faculty Review Committee and to discuss its contents with the candidate.
+- 5.2.1 Process for non-tenure-track faculty other than librarians (see section 5.6) - 5.2.1.1 A performance review consists of the candidate's self-study report, supporting materials and a meeting with a three-person panel of the Faculty Review Committee.
+Detailed guidelines on how to prepare a FRC review portfolio in accordance with section 5.3 are located on the "Faculty Review Preparation Documents" webpage and are acknowledged as the official guidelines. - 5.2.1.2 Each Department Chair or Program Coordinator is expected to produce a brief report and commentary for the Faculty Review Committee and to discuss its contents with the candidate.
 In order to do that, they should have actually observed classroom work or other group instruction and they should have access to student evaluations.
 The Faculty Review Committee does not specify the number of observations that should be logged in, the scope of the chairperson's report, nor the appropriate degree of scrutiny when examining student evaluations. - 5.2.1.3 After the review, the Faculty Review Committee will write a letter describing the candidate's achievements and any professional challenges.
 If the candidate would like to discuss this letter after the review, he or she should contact the appropriate Division Chair or the Chair of the Faculty Review Committee. - 5.2.2 Process for reviewable administrators with lab, clinical, or internship responsibilities: